p2p-ld/sciop/README.md

 We currently don't support database migrations, so old versions of the sqlite db can cause errors upon changes to the code.
 By default, the database is located at `./db.sqlite` wherever you invoke `sciop` from, so deleting the database should resolve any exceptions relating to missing columns and the like:

     rm -v ./db.sqlite

+Note that we expect this to change soon to support real db migrations, which will make this workaround unnecessary.

 # License
 [EUPL v1.2](./LICENSE)